 - 4.4″ Deep

 Introduced in 2006, the grand symphony body style delivers a rich and powerful sound.
 It’s pretty much a full-sized guitar!
-The dimensions of the model overall are larger than that of the grand auditorium, giving this model a boost in sound and volume.
+The dimensions of the guitar are larger than that of the grand auditorium.
+This gives it a boost in sound and volume.

-This is where we begin to get into larger acoustic guitars that now begin to deliver a deeper, meaty bass while staying balanced.
+This is where we begin to get into larger acoustic guitars.
+Models that begin to deliver a deeper, meaty bass while staying balanced.
 The grand symphony is a powerful guitar that the miniseries were modeled after.

-The lower bout is a bit larger than the auditorium body style, as well as a wider waist, expanding the bass and lower mid-range.
+The lower bout is a bit larger than the auditorium body style.
+It also has a wider waist, expanding the bass and lower mid-range.

-The string tension is tighter and so a driving attack will produce fullness, volume and great sustain, making this popular for strummers, but responsive enough for fast picking runs as well!
+The string tension is tighter.
+A driving pick attack will produce fullness, volume, and sustain.
+This makes it popular for strummers, but responsive enough for fast picking runs as well!

 Grand symphony dimensions: